Kyalo-kekee/low-level-programming-in-c/0x00-hello_world/README.md

-#QUESTIONS
+# QUESTIONS

-#0.Preprocessor
+## 0.Preprocessor

-Write a script that runs a C file through the preprocessor and save the result into another file.
+-Write a script that runs a C file through the preprocessor and save the result into another file.

 The C file name will be saved in the variable $CFILE The output should be saved in the file c.
 ==========================================================
-###workflow
+### workflow
 - create a file main.c `cat main.c`
 write  c code in main.c
 ```C